RebelliousX/msx-picoverse-public/docs/msx-picoverse-2040-multirom-tool-manual.en-US.md

 ## Using Nextor with the PicoVerse 2040 cartridge

 If you flashed the cartridge with a Nextor firmware (using the `-s1` or `-s2` options), the cartridge will boot directly into Nextor instead of the MultiROM menu.
-Those options communicate with the MSX using memory-mapped I/O thus requiring the cartridge to be inserted into a standard cartridge slot.
+Those options communicate with the MSX using memory-mapped I/O thus requiring the cartridge to be inserted into a primary cartridge slot.

 Once Nextor is running, you can use SofaRun or any other Nextor-compatible launcher to load ROMs and DSKs from the Pico's USB mass-storage device.
 You may need a USB OTG adapter or cable to connect standard USB-A thumb drives to the cartridge's USB-C port.

-In MSX2 or MSX2+ systems with the +240 KB memory version of Nextor (S2 option), the cartridge will add the extra memory to the system and the BIOS sequence will reflect the increased RAM.
+In MSX2 or MSX2+ systems, with the +240 KB memory version of Nextor (-S2 option), the cartridge will add the extra memory to the system and the BIOS sequence will reflect the increased RAM.
 Some MSX models display the total expanded memory during boot.

 The -n option of the multirom tool includes an experimental embedded Nextor ROM that can be used on specific MSX2 models.
 However, this option is still under development and may not work on all systems.
-This version uses a different method (IO port based) to communicate with the MSX, allowing it to work on systems where the cartridge slot is not standard/expanded.
+This version uses a different method (IO port based) to communicate with the MSX, allowing it to work on systems where the cartridge slot is not primary, for example with slot expanders.

 More details on the protocol used to communicate with the MSX computer can be found in the Nextor-Pico-Bridge-Protocol.md document.
 The details of the communication with the Sunrise IDE Nextor firmware can be found in the Sunrise-Nextor.md document.